GunnarGriese/gunnargriese.github.io/_posts/2024-11-13-gtm-server-side-use-cases.md

 > Disclaimer: While integrating sGTM into your measurement stack can benefit if done right, not every company necessarily has to adopt sGTM.

-## Unlocking GTM Server-Side's Potential
+## Unlocking GTM Server-Side's potential

 Don't get me wrong—the above answers—well, at least the first two—make sense from a business perspective.
 Investing in your setup's compliance is insurance that helps prevent more considerable harm due to potential fines should your setup ever come under scrutiny by the respective authorities.
 So, it is a wise business decision to hedge your risks here.